newchuyalong/libgdx-learning/Scene2d.md

 }
 ```

 This `draw` method draws a region using the position, origin, size, scale, and rotation of the actor.
 The Batch passed to draw is configured to draw in the parent's coordinates, so 0,0 is the bottom left corner of the parent.
 This makes drawing simple, even if the parent is rotated and scaled.
 Batch begin has already been called.
-If the parentAlpha is combined with this actor's alpha as shown, child actors will be influenced by the parent's translucency.
+If the `parentAlpha` is combined with this actor's alpha as shown, child actors will be influenced by the parent's translucency.
 Note the color of the Batch may be changed by other actors and should be set by each actor before it draws.

 If `setVisible(false)` is called on an actor, its draw method will not be called.
 It will also not receive input events.

 If an actor needs to perform drawing differently, such as with a
-ShapeRenderer, the Batch should be ended and then begun again at the end of the method.
+`ShapeRenderer`, the Batch should be ended and then begun again at the end of the method.
 Of course, this causes the batch to be flushed, so should be used judiciously.
 The transformation and projection matrices from the Batch can be used:

 ```java
 private ShapeRenderer renderer = new ShapeRenderer();